...

 “Prove Up” Hearings

-In SAPCR cases, similar documentation is required, with the addition of paternity acknowledgments or DNA test results for parentage issues.
+In SAPCR cases, the court requires similar documentation, with the addition of paternity acknowledgments or DNA test results for parentage issues.
 Modifications in child support or parental duties also demand specific submissions and adherence to court protocols.

 Forms and Documentation for Non-Contested Cases